Also known as: Plica palpebronasalis

 An epicanthal fold is skin of the upper eyelid that covers the inner corner of the eye.
 The fold runs from nose to the inner side of the eyebrow.

-This trait is usually found before or during the first well-baby exam.
+This trait is most often found before or during the first well-baby exam.
 Call your health care provider if you notice epicanthal folds on your child's eyes and the reason for their presence is unknown.

 A child who is not Asian and is born with epicanthal folds may be examined for additional signs of Down syndrome or other genetic disorders.